-Can mononucleosis recur?
-I thought that once you got mono you couldn't get it again.
+Can mononucleosis come back?
+I thought that once you get mono you can't get it again.

 Pritish K. Tosh, M.D.

 - About Epstein-Barr virus.
 Centers for Disease Control and Prevention. https://www.cdc.gov/epstein-barr/about-ebv.html.
 Accessed Jan.
 17, 2023.

 - Sullivan JL.
 Clinical manifestations and treatment of Epstein-Barr infection. https://www.uptodate.com/contents/search.
 Accessed Jan 13, 2023.

 - Aronson MD.
 Infectious mononucleosis. https://www.uptodate.com/contents/search.
 Accessed Jan 13, 2023.

 - Infectious mononucleosis.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/infectious-diseases/herpesviruses/infectious-mononucleosis.
 Accessed Jan 13, 2023.